Session management

 on in the HTTP request received by Orbeon Forms must also be the one Orbeon Forms receives in all subsequent Ajax requests issued by that page.

-(or equivalent) used between the browser and the proxy / embedding code is likely to be different than the JSESSIONID
+(or equivalent) used between the browser and the proxy / embedding code is likely to be different from the JSESSIONID

 used between the proxy / embedding code and Orbeon Forms.
 Again, Orbeon Forms' requirement apply to the latter.

-When Orbeon Forms receives an Ajax request (see the third step in the previous section), if it can't find the state associated to the UUID in the session, it responds with an HTTP 403 error.
-When the Orbeon Forms client-side code receives the 403, it shows a dialog titled "An error has occurred".
+When Orbeon Forms receives an Ajax request (see the third step in the previous section), if it can't find the state associated to the UUID in the session, it responds with an HTTP 440 error (Login Timeout).

 Normal cases

-The following 2 cases can happen, and if they they do getting a 403 response and the corresponding "An error has occurred" dialog is expected, but those situations should happen very rarely:
+The following 2 cases can happen resulting in a 440 response, but those situations should happen very rarely:

 The user's session has expired – As long as users keep a form open in their browser, by default the Orbeon Forms client-side code makes sure to send a "session heartbeat" Ajax request before the session expires to keep it alive.
 However: